Dramione Oneshot: 7th year AU, told from Blaise Zabini's perspective.

 The hall went dead silent.

-Blaise took several steps forward.
+Blaise took several steps forward, flinching as blood trickled down his face.
 "Why would you care?
 I thought that was the exact opposite of what you were doing."

 Draco blinked several times.
 It was almost painful for Blaise to watch the realization dawn on his best friend.
 His fists lowered very slowly, he took several steps backward, and nearly ran from the hall.